objeck/objeck-lang/README.md

 ![alt text](images/design2.png "Compiler & VM")

-Objeck contains all of the features of a general-purpose programming language with an emphasis placed on simplicity.
+Objeck is a general-purpose programming language with an emphasis placed on simplicity.
 The programming environment consists of a compiler, virtual machine and command line debugger.

 ```ruby
 class Hello {